 It seems that people have been spelling team with an “i” for a long time.
 We live in a culture that promotes the roughed individual, the self-made person, the entrepreneur.
 They did it all themselves, or so they say.

 But even the most charismatic and self-reliant people are not working in a vacuum.
-Others are always instrumental in any major project.
+Team management is always instrumental in any major project.
 The truth is that teamwork is the shoulder on which all major successes rest.
 Whether that be the building of the pyramids in Egypt or the dominance of Apple in the marketplace.

 1. The Beatles, Live in Hamburg